newswangerd/digital_carrot/README.md

 - `conditions`: the conditions that need to be met to unblock access to your websites.
 - `disable_method`: your escape hatch for disabling the blocker complete.
 Right now only `password` is supported, but more will be coming.
-- `pause_condition`: This is optional.
-If you want to be able to take a longer break, you can provide another script here.
-This will let you use the `digital-carrot pause <days>` command to take a break.
-You can only activate this if you have already hit your daily goals.